Jett Pangan

-Jett Pangan (born Reginald Pangan on June 21, 1968) is a Filipino actor, singer and guitarist best known for fronting the Filipino rock bands the Dawn, and the now defunct Jett Pangan Group.
-He is also an actor, appearing in several theater plays, TV, and films, most notably his role in Tulad ng Dati and his lead role in the musical production of Sweeney Todd.
+Reginald Jose Pangan (born June 21, 1968), better known as Jett Pangan, is a Filipino actor and musician best known for fronting the Filipino rock bands the Dawn, and the now defunct, the Jett Pangan Group.
+He is also an actor, appearing in several theater plays, TV, and films, most notably his role in Tulad ng Dati and his lead role in the musical production of Sweeney Todd and he played as the Beast in Beauty and the Beast.

+Music career

 The Dawn (1985–1995, 1999–present)

 Pangan's love for singing was already evident during his grade school and high school years in San Beda College.
-While attending college at De La Salle University-Manila, he was approached to audition for a band that would later become one of the most successful rock bands in the Philippines, the Dawn.
+While attending college at De La Salle University–Manila, he was approached to audition for a band that would later become one of the most successful rock bands in the Philippines, the Dawn.

 After the disbandment of the Dawn in 1995, the band would later on hold a sold-out reunion concert at the ULTRA basketball stadium in 1997, an event that didn't prove to be the spark that would ignite a re-grouping.
 However, in 1999, the band members were unanimous in taking the Dawn back on the road.